juraj80/my100daysofcode/days/28-30-regex/readme.md

 The main methods you want to know about are `search` and `match`, former matches a substring, latter matches the string from beginning to end.
 I always embed my regex in `r''` to avoid having to escape special characters like \d (digit), \w (char), \s (space), \S (non-space), etc (I think \\\d and \\\s clutters up the regex)

+Note:
+ - match() checks at the start of a string and returns None if nothing is found.
+ - search() moves up the string, looking for the first occurrence of the given pattern, and returns None only if the pattern occurs nowhere in the string.

 ```python
 text = 'Awesome, I am doing the #100DaysOfCode challenge'